estherlin/dual-laplace/README.md

 -   Implemented a demo that utilizes the mass matrix that was also built (in an application like smoothing)
 -   Experimented with more shapes.
 I found this particularly difficult because meshing time can be dependent on the geometry and volume of the shape.
+-   Learned more about creating meshes that are good for tetrahedralizing.
+Most of the time spent on this project was on struggles with getting Tetgen set up, Tetgen runtimes, converting between file types, and wrangling non-Delaunay meshes.

 Thank you [CSC2530 Team](https://github.com/alecjacobson/geometry-processing-csc2520) for delivering such a fun, applicable, and hands-on course!